-Okay #shddies, you’re probably getting ready to order your shed and wondering: “how big should my shed base be?”
+Okay #Sheddies, you’re probably getting ready to order your shed and wondering: “How big should my shed base be?”

-It might not seem like all that important question.
-Surely it can be as big or small as you like (within reason).
+It might not seem like all that important a question.
+Surely it can be as big or small as you like (within reason)?

 And spoiler alert – it can!